GrowTopics/blog/content/blog/posts/crime-paradise/index.md

 ## Crime Fighting Guides

+These are all of the currently avaliable crime fighting guides!

 #### The Firebug [EASY]
 - He uses all Fire cards.
 - You are recommended to bring Puddle and Ice Shards, and 3 other random cards.